 With just seconds remaining, the Mexico international clipped in a cross from the left which evaded everyone and found the bottom corner.

-Awaiting Pachuca in the decider are Tigres UANL or the Vancouver Whitecaps.
-Tigres leads 2-0 after the first leg.
+Awaiting Pachuca in the decider are Tigres UANL or Vancouver Whitecaps, with the Mexican side leading the tie 2-0.

 Get the best features, fun and footballing frolics straight to your inbox every week.